Probiotics are bacteria that live in the human gut and benefit the entire body. They are found in fermented foods and in supplements.

 - Women can improve their vaginal flora and prevent infections.

-- Women trying to get pregnant have enhanced fertility and easier pregnancies.
+- Women trying to get pregnant have enhanced fertility.

 - After birth, probiotics can support the transmission of a strong immune system from breast milk to the infant.